Submit a JIRA Ticket

 All Linux machines will normally boot up into an X11 display, with a graphical login prompt.
 To switch to one of the text-based consoles, use CTRL-ALT plus F2-F6 (corresponding to the console you want).
 To switch to X11 again, use CTRL-ALT-F1.

-The following lists are the required software for current acamdemic year.
+The following lists are the required software for the current acamdemic year.
 Unless specified, software available on a particular platform will be available both on the lab machines and the terminal servers.
 These lists are not exhaustive, but specifiy the software required for classes.

 The Department of Computer Science is licensed under the Microsoft Azure Dev Tools for Teaching program (Formerly known as Microsoft DreamSpark program, and once also known MSDN Academic Alliance).
 This enables all current department faculty, staff, and students to access software available under the program.
 This allows the department to provide legal copies of certain Microsoft software for academic and non-commercial use.